benpierce/BenHexapawn/README.md

 ![Completitive Play](img/screen2.png?raw=true "Competitive Play")

-1. **Human vs Random Bot**: You play as a human (white) vs a bot that makes random moves (black).
+1. **Human vs Random Bot**: You play as a human (white pawns) vs a bot that makes random moves (black pawns).
 This opponent isn't very hard to beat, but serves as a good benchmark AI.

-1. **Human vs Minimax Bot**: You play as a human (white) vs a bot (black) that uses a minimax with alpha-beta pruning AI.
+1. **Human vs Minimax Bot**: You play as a human (white pawns) vs a bot (black pawns) that uses a minimax with alpha-beta pruning AI.
 This opponent is considerably harder to beat, and in fact, should be unbeatable on a 3x3 grid.
 This bot uses a max_depth hyperparameter of 3, so it may be beatable on 4x4 or 5x5 grids, although it will still be very challenging.

-1. **Minimax Bot vs Random Bot**: Sit back and enjoy a show as a minimax bot (white) battles it out with a bot that makes random moves (black).
+1. **Minimax Bot vs Random Bot**: Sit back and enjoy a show as a minimax bot (white pawns) battles it out with a bot that makes random moves (black pawns).
 The minimax bot will crush the random bot each time.

 ## Playing as a Human